nessus42/astronomical-medicine/==README==.txt

 ------------

-fits2itk is free software, whose source code is available under the terms of the "The MIT License".
-See LICENSE.txt for for details.
+fits2itk is free software, whose source code is available under the terms of the permissive "MIT License".
+See LICENSE.txt for details.
 It relies on libraries that are GPL'ed, however, so the executable is licensed under the GPL.

 fits2itk was written and is maintained by